damianhakert/damianhakert.github.io/source/posts/2017-03-22-gitlab-9-0-released.html.md

 ### Native Unicode Emojis 🔥 ce

-Unicode emojis allow for a more consistent feel with the rest of your OS and equates to you being add add emojis faster 😉.
+Unicode emojis allow for a more consistent feel with the rest of your OS and equates to you being able to add emojis faster 🚀.
 We were able to get rid some of the hefty images and JSON payloads and generate the awards emoji menu immediately instead of having a loading spinner to wait for an async response. 👯 ✨ 🏋 👌

 ![](/images/9_0/native_unicode_emojis.gif){: .shadow}